darklife/darkriscv/README.md

 blockRAM memories (one for instruction and another for data) working in the opposite clock edge and and deterministically keep a very good performance of 1 clock per instruction most of time at 75MHz, the most useful configuration is use a cache controller.
-In this case, is possible use large multimegabyte memories with lots of wait-states and, at same time, reach a peak performance of 1 clock per instruction when the instructios and data are already cached.
+In this case, is possible use large multi-megabyte memories with lots of wait-states and, at same time, reach a peak performance of 1 clock per instruction when the instructions and data are already cached.
 Of course, the cache controller impact the performance, reducing the clock from 75MHz to 50MHz and inserting lots of wait-states in the cache filling cycles.